Introducing the Shell

 to show how the simplest ones work, we’ll use the directory tree shown below.

-directory contains one file called haiku.txt
+Nelle’s writing directory contains one file called haiku.txt and four subdirectories:

-(which is sadly empty),
+thesis (which is sadly empty),

-(which contains two files one.txt
+data (which contains two files one.txt and two.txt),

-directory that contains the programs format
+a tools directory that contains the programs format and stats,

-and an empty subdirectory called old
+and an empty subdirectory called old.

 For our first command,

-let’s run find . -type d
+let’s run find . -type d.

 As always,

-on its own means the current working directory,
+the . on its own means the current working directory,

 which is where we want our search to start;

-means “things that are directories”.
+-type d means “things that are directories”.

 Sure enough,

-’s output is the names of the five directories in our little tree
+find’s output is the names of the five directories in our little tree

-(including .
+(including .):

 $ find . -type d